TNTP Teaching Fellows logo

 Teachers are more successful when they work in a school that is a good fit for them.
 As a Fellow, you will be responsible for leading your own job search to ensure that both you and your principal feel good about the match.
 Teach Minnesota staff will inform you when you are eligible to begin your job search.

 While our staff will offer resources and guidance, all hiring decisions are ultimately made by principals or other school-based administrators.
+Fellows are required to secure teaching positions at a Teach MN partner school.
 We do not place Fellows in a school.
 Instead, you should expect to conduct a personal job search.
 You will also need to be flexible about your teaching assignment, anticipating that you will work in the school where you are needed most.

 Although this may sound daunting, Teach Minnesota will help you navigate the district hiring process, showing you how to find vacancies and occasionally coordinating interviews with principals.
 In addition, our team will host school meet and greets, set up mock interviews, and review résumés.